 Buckwheat is a complex carbohydrate source because it is a whole grain.
 Complex carbohydrates are more complicated to digest than simple carbohydrates.
 This type of carbohydrate can aid in the control of blood glucose levels.

-This helps maintain blood sugar levels constant for longer by slowing digestion.
+This helps keep blood sugar levels constant for longer by slowing digestion.
 A simple carbohydrate is something like white bread.
 Whole-grain foods are a beneficial source of carbohydrates.

-These foods are high in energy and can also contain fiber and minerals.
-Is buckwheat gluten-free?
-Yes, buckwheat also had a favorable effect on insulin and blood glucose in mice who were on a high-glucose diet, according to animal research.
+These foods are high in energy and can also contain fiber and minerals. buckwheat also had a favorable effect on insulin and blood glucose in mice who were on a high-glucose diet, according to animal research.
 However, it’s uncertain whether these findings apply to diabetic people.

 1.5.
 Non-Allergic & Gluten Free